OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 When you deploy a chart you usually need to override the default values to fit your needs and there are two ways to do it either inline or using values files. to keep things organized and keep thing well tracked in source control we have a git repository with all the values files for each environment and that way when we run helm commands we can direct it to the right values files per chart.
 example: `helm upgrade ego -f values/qa/values.yaml overture/ego`

+### Reuse values flag `--reuse-values`
+Helm provides a flag to reuse the same values from the exsiting release, it does a three way merge between default values in the chart, values you provide in the command line, values you provide from files using `-f` and existing values from the existing release, if any.

+This from our experience turned out to be problematic, because it's not clear for anyone who looks at our values repostiory (the section above) to know for sure what the final values will be, if `--reuse-values` is used.

+It's better when everything is explicit in the values file to avoid these problems and avoid unexpected values ending in the release.
+That said, in some cases as I mentioned, secrets can be a challange unless you provide them everytime you do the release, so reuse values can be helpful there.

+Consider limiting your use of `reuse-values` unless necessary and isolate the charts that need such treatement or avoid them all together by using charts that don't need to provide secrets everytime.

 ## Automating Deployments
 ### Jenkins Pipelines